-The County Council will consider first all those applications received by the published deadline of midnight on Friday 15 January 2021.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2021.
+The County Council will consider first all those applications received by the relevant deadline.
+Notifications to parents offering a school place will be sent by the County Council on 16 April 2021 for Year R applicants and 1 March 2021 for Year 7 applicants.

-Applications made after midnight on 15 January 2021 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications received after the relevant deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

-For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
+For the normal admission round, all preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent's highest stated available preference will be allocated.